-Best of the Web Book Marketing Tips for the Week of June 27, 2011by: Paula
+Best of the Web Book Marketing Tips for the Week of June 27, 2011by: Penny

 Let’s look back at a few of the top book marketing Tweets during the past week, from bloggers, marketers, authors and others.
 The topics include key elements to include on an author website, a spreadsheet of book promotion ideas, how to improve your Google ranking, why authors should network with other authors and much more.
 Happy marketing – and have a great Fourth of July!